 Smoke Jumpers – a community of CPG retail and foodservice trade spend and revenue growth professionals – had its first-ever online conference in April 2021.
 And, while we missed bumping into you at the coffee station, we still had a great time connecting, engaging and learning.

 Hosted By: Paul Wietecha, Blacksmith Applications

-With Food Sales Enablers (currently in transition to Blacksmith Sales Enablement), we have a much bigger toolkit for your foodservice sales group and your brokers.
-These tools enable integrated communication to HQ and management…and help sales sell more – which is the name of the game.
+Blacksmith Sales Enablement provides a bigger toolkit for your foodservice sales group and your brokers.
+Sales enablement software enables integrated communication to HQ and management… and helps sales sell more – which is the name of the game.

-With TABS Analytics, we are the leading analytics supplier to CPGs and branded suppliers.
-TABS has a wealth of tools, technology and talent.
+The acquisition of TABS Analytics provides analytics to CPGs and branded suppliers through a wealth of tools, technology and talent.
 These tools help you optimize promotions, pricing, and go-to-market models from a quantitative perspective.
-If you missed our eCommerce and brick & mortar data harmonization presentation during the event, be sure to check out those replays.

 Plus, we continue to develop and invest in our trade promotion management and trade promotion optimization solutions.